ben-manes/gradle-versions-plugin/README.md

 `implementation("group:name:1.2.3")` is not held back by this rule.

-A module declared with no version of its own is additionally bound by the version a consumed platform requires for it, since the build cannot take that upgrade without also bumping the platform.
+A module declared with no version of its own is additionally bound by the version a consumed platform states for it, since the build cannot take that upgrade without also bumping the platform.
 Given a platform BOM that pins `log4j-core` to `2.16.0`: